marcelarie/dots/README.md

 - [x] GTK dpi
 - [x] Q5
 - [x] kitty font size
-- [ ] Icon size
+- [x] Icon size
 - [x] Polybar config
 - [x] Electron ( no need for now )
 - [x] Sddm scaling
 - [x] dmenu
+- [x] update all language servers
+   - [ ] znote
+- [x] fork smooth leftwm theme and use that fork and add it as a submodule of this repo

 **#TODO:**

-fork smooth leftwm theme and use that fork add it as a submodule of this repo

-update all language servers

 Notes: